 One option might be to consider clinical trials of newer treatments that work in new ways.
-But at some point, a person may want to consider trying to relieve the symptoms of the lymphoma, rather than trying to get rid of it with more aggressive treatments that have a very small chance of success.
+But at some point, a person might want to think about treatments aimed more at relieving the symptoms of the lymphoma, rather than trying to get rid of it with more aggressive treatments that have a very small chance of success.
 This approach is called palliative care.

-For example, when lymph nodes become enlarged, they may press on nerves and cause pain.
-Radiation therapy to these areas may help relieve the pain and can be used if radiation has not previously been given to this area of the body.
+For example, if lymph nodes enlarge, they can press on nerves and cause pain.
+Radiation therapy to these areas can often help relieve the pain.
 Treatment with appropriate pain medicines is also important.
 Help with pain treatment from a palliative care team may be required.

-Some symptoms from lymphoma may result from low blood counts.
+Some lymphoma symptoms can result from low blood counts.
 Fatigue may be caused by low red blood cell counts (anemia).
 Sometimes blood transfusions may be used to increase the number of red blood cells and help a person feel better.
-Low white blood cell counts (from chemotherapy or from the lymphoma itself) may lead to infections.
+Low white blood cell counts (from chemotherapy or from the lymphoma itself) can lead to infections.
 Certain drugs such as G-CSF (Neupogen) or GM-CSF (Leukine) may be used to increase the white blood cell count.

 Nausea and loss of appetite can occur because of the disease or its treatment.
 These symptoms can also be treated effectively with drugs, as well as high-calorie food supplements.
 If the lymphoma involves the lungs, patients may get short of breath.
 Oxygen may be used to help treat this symptom.
 See the Physical Side Effects section of our website for more information on side effects from cancer and cancer treatment.

 Some people may become depressed.
 Counseling and medication may be helpful.
 If depression is a problem, it is important to discuss your feelings with your doctor or nurse, so that appropriate treatment can be started.
 See the Emotional Side Effects section of our website for information on coping with cancer.

-For more information on dealing with lymphoma that is no longer responding to treatment, see the section, “If treatment of lymphoma of the skin is no longer working.”
+For more on dealing with lymphoma that is no longer responding to treatment, see the section “If treatment of lymphoma of the skin is no longer working.”

 Last Medical Review: 08/04/2014